mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_sensors.rst

 :monosp:`true`) that disables this behavior and sends every ray through the pixel center instead.

+**Ray cone scale**.
+Every camera ray carries a *ray cone* that describes the extent of its pixel.
+Textures with filtered lookups (see the :monosp:`trilinear` and :monosp:`anisotropic` modes of the :ref:`bitmap texture <texture-bitmap>`) use the cone to estimate the size of the pixel's footprint on the surface and select a matching level of detail.
+All sensors accept a :monosp:`cone_scale` parameter (default: :monosp:`1`) that scales this cone.
+A value of :monosp:`2` doubles the footprint, which blurs textures by one MIP level, while smaller values sharpen them at the risk of aliasing.

 .. _explanation_srf_sensor:

 **Spectral sensitivity**.
 Furthermore, sensors can define a custom sensor